History of the East Suffolk line: Sir Samuel Morton Peto

 Sir Samuel Morton Peto had business interests in Lowestoft.
 He believed that the ESR would provide a more direct route from Lowestoft to London, unlike the existing route via Norwich.
-After the 1854 Act, he heavily invested in the ESR's Woodbridge Extension, and eventually became its principal shareholder as well as the line's contractor.
+After the East Suffolk Railway Act 1854, he heavily invested in the ESR's Woodbridge Extension, and eventually became its principal shareholder as well as the line's contractor.
 His plan was to work the line once it was completed, and in fact, the line was leased to Peto between 1855 and 1861.
 However, it was never worked by him.

 He also had an interest in the aforementioned L&BR and Y&HR, and in 1856 both of these companies accepted Peto's offer to lease their lines.

 Peto showed his hand when he proposed a railway from Pitsea to Colchester; the former was on the London, Tilbury and Southend Railway, in which Peto also had an interest.
 At that point, it was now clear that the plan was to construct a line independent of the ECR from London to Lowestoft and Yarmouth to rival that company.
 However, nothing came to fruition about this scheme, because the cost would have been extremely expensive.

 Nevertheless, Peto controlled or heavily influenced the ESR and both the Lowestoft and Yarmouth companies, and he was instrumental in bringing about the amalgamation of the three lines.